bradsimpson213/color-palette-app/README.md

 I still have a few issues to work out, as not everything was easily converted from class to functional components.
 I am also customizing the styling some and may try eventually conecting it to MongoDB for user CRUD and palette storage,

-WIP Issues:
+## WIP Issues

 - Custom validators for unique colors not working
 - SetTimeOut on copied graphic (no callback built in to useState)
+- Adding a dark/light theme mode

+## What I have added/customized so far

+- All components are fuctional components
+- Icon button to reset palettes to default
+- Custom styling

 ## Technologies Used

 - Material UI
 - Material UI/JSS styled components with a mix of withStyles and makeStyles
-- React copy to clipboard
+- React copy to clipboard (for copy to clipboard, duh!)
 - Chroma JS (for color conversion)
 - React Component Slider (rc-slider) (for color palette slider)
 - react Color (for color picker)